oxygenium-network/oxygenium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Artifacts.md

 The `MetaInfo` case class contains metadata about a specific artifact, including the name of the artifact, the path to the artifact file, and the `CodeInfo` object for the compiled code.
 This information is used to manage the compiled artifacts and ensure that they are properly named and located.

-Overall, these case classes provide a way to manage the compilation and linking of code in the Alephium project.
+Overall, these case classes provide a way to manage the compilation and linking of code in the Oxygenium project.
 They allow for tracking changes to the code, managing the compiled artifacts, and ensuring that everything is properly linked together.

 Here is an example of how these case classes might be used in the larger project: